 Instructions

-- Preheat the oven to 425 degrees F. Place the butter in a 9X13-inch baking dish and put the pan in the oven while it preheats (keep an eye on the dish so the butter doesn't burn; take it out when the butter is melted).
+- Preheat the oven to 425 degrees F. Place the butter in a 9X13-inch baking dish (we've found a GLASS pan works best!) and put the pan in the oven while it preheats (keep an eye on the dish so the butter doesn't burn; take it out when the butter is melted).

 - Place all the ingredients in a blender.
 Blend until just combined and smooth.
 Don't over-blend or the pancake will be tough.